Readmecodegen/Embed-Social-Icons-in-GitHub-README-SVG-Generator/README.md

 - The `shape` parameter only works when a background color is specified.
 - Circular backgrounds work well with social media icons and modern UI designs.
 - Rectangular backgrounds are better for technical icons and structured documentation.
+- Use `text` parameter to make icons more descriptive and accessible.
+- Use `textAlign=horizontal` for inline text layouts and `textAlign=vertical` for stacked layouts.
+- Keep text concise for better visual balance, especially with horizontal alignment.
+- Consider using backgrounds with text to improve readability and visual appeal.

 ---